exratione/lambda-complex/README.md

   },
 ```

-The most important, and potentially most complex, item here is the
+The most important and potentially most complex item here is the
 `switchoverFunction`.
 This is invoked after deployment of a new version of the
 application, but prior to deletion of the previous version of the application.
 It should be used to make any changes needed to switch resources to use the